 The following shows 3 possible ways your security video can be thrown out of court and how to prevent it from happening.

 Time Stamp Error

 According to the FBI training video, Caught On Camera, more than half of all security camera systems have the wrong time stamped on their surveillance video by at least an hour because of daylight savings time or input error.
-This means that the recorded surveillance video that is brought into evidence immediately after an incident will be out of sync time wise with the chain of events.
-I’ve even seen video with several hours difference from the actual time or even the wrong date by a few days.
-If someone is caught walking into a door way at a certain time on video that’s several hours different from when the crime was committed that perpetrator may be able to use that security video for his own defense instead of you or your lawyer using it as evidence.
+This means that the recorded surveillance video that is brought into evidence immediately after an incident will be out of sync timewise with the chain of events.
+I’ve even seen videos with several hours difference from the actual time or even the wrong date by a few days.
+If someone is caught walking into a doorway at a certain time on a video that’s several hours different from when the crime was committed, that perpetrator may be able to use that security video for his own defense instead of you or your lawyer using it as evidence.

 The Courtroom Blues

 Some of the more affordable security camera brands found in the big box and electronic stores use low-cost imaging chips which have a hard time distinguishing the color red and yellow during daytime recording.
 A 1/4 CCD image chip camera will supplement these colors with different hues of blue and green.
 If the camera system also shows a picture that is not sharp enough to make out the face of a perpetrator than the color of their clothes would be needed to establish if the person in the video is the same person accused of the crime.
 Multiple people on the screen making it even harder to identify someone since their clothing will take on the same color hue as others in the video even if they’re wearing different color clothes.